Petrarolo/PIdata/README.md

 Will check each PI Tag in list tag and return list of tags found or NOT found (depending on parameter return_found)

     tags: list of PI query filters
-    returns: list of all tag names that match the PI queries if return_found=True OR list of the given PI queries that did not match any tags if return_found=False
+    returns: list of all tag names that match the PI queries if return_found=True (default) OR list of the given PI queries that did not match any tags if return_found=False

-## How do I change the PI Server:
+## How do I change to a different (non default) PI Server:
 TODO

 ## Exposing the SDK: